etcd-io/jetcd/docs/Watch.md

 4. Cancel watch request, the etcd client should process watch cancellation and filter all the notification after cancellation request.

-5. The watch client should be able to make a progress notify request that propagates the latest revision number to all watches
+5. The watch client should be able to make a progress notify request that propagates the latest revision number to all watches.

 # Implementation

-The etcd client process watch request with [watch function](#watch-function), process notification with [processEvents function](#processevents-function) , process resume with [resume function](#resume-function), process cancel with [cancelWatch function](#cancelwatch-function) and request progress with [requestProgress function](#requestProgress-function).
+The etcd client process watch request with [watch function](#watch-function), process notification with [processEvents function](#processevents-function), process resume with [resume function](#resume-function), process cancel with [cancelWatch function](#cancelwatch-function) and request progress with [requestProgress function](#requestProgress-function).

 ## watch function

 Watch watches on a key interval.

 1. Send create request to [requestStream](#requeststream-instance).
 2. If the watch is create successfully, the `onCreate` will be called and the ListenableFuture task will be completed.